Confirm Dependability and Regulatory Compliance

 Wireless Devices - Intentional transmitters like WiFi, Bluetooth, Zigbee transmitters along with higher power two-way radios and cellular/PCS devices must be tested and certified for spectrum usage before they’re placed on the market.
 The transmitter compliance regulations can be complicated, and the process to complete certification requires planning and a good understanding of the requirements.

-For digital devices and transmitters, Elite can provide the regulatory assistance, testing, and certification in one complete turn-key process.
+For digital devices and transmitters, Elite can provide regulatory assistance, testing, and certification in one complete turn-key process.
 We can even extend the market reach of your products into Europe and elsewhere through our CE testing capabilities and global compliance services.

 European Union and International